anandgarg91/sofsec/mdslides.md

 $y_1 = C(IV \oplus x_1), y_i = C(y_{i-1} \oplus x_i); i = 2,....
 N$

-    <!--- * add pauses -->
-    <!--- * check `pdfpc` -->
-<!--- * NOTE: 20-22 min talk + 5 min Q&A -->

-# Motivation

-## How Receiver Behaves
+### How Receiver Behaves

 * How Reciever behaves if padding is not correct?
     * This question leads to oracle attack
     * Attack works with complexity O(NbW)
 * Where W is Number of possible Words

+    <!--- * add pauses -->
+    <!--- * check `pdfpc` -->
+<!--- * NOTE: 20-22 min talk + 5 min Q&A -->

 # Properties